-- Food justice: We refer to the resolutions and actions of this Assembly. - As we are only beginning to understand the extent of the issue, our first priority should be to educate ourselves about the dynamics of food production and distribution in a globalized world. - We ask churches to support the work of LWF Department for World Service which is actively involved in diaconal work with those suffering from food injustice. - Climate change: We refer to the resolutions and actions of this Assembly. - HIV and AIDS: The rate of infection continues to exceed the rate of increased access to treatment.
-Hence the following actions are all of paramount importance. - Churches are asked to maintain the awareness of the disease, counteracting stigma and marginalization and ensuring the inclusion in church and society of those infected. - Prevention, treatment and care must be given equal priority.
+- Food justice: We refer to the resolutions and actions of this Assembly. - As we are only beginning to understand the extent of the issue, our first priority should be to educate ourselves about the dynamics of food production and distribution in a globalized world. - We ask the member churches to be actively involved in diaconal work with those suffering from food injustice and support the work of the LWF Department for World Service. - Climate change: We refer to the resolutions and actions of this Assembly. - HIV and AIDS: The rate of infection continues to exceed the rate of increased access to treatment.
+Hence the following actions are all of paramount importance. - Churches are asked to maintain the awareness of the disease, counteracting stigma and marginalization

+- and ensuring the inclusion in church and society of those infected. - Prevention, treatment and care must be given equal priority.
 We call on all churches to consider how best to act on prevention of HIV transmission in their specific contexts. - Political commitment to achieve universal access to treatment is waning.
 We call on all governments to fulfill the promises they have made in this regard.
-This will enable people with HIV to live full and productive lives for the benefit of society.
+This will enable people with HIV to live full and productive lives for the benefit of society. - The churches are invited to pursue their commitment to welcoming migrants who have emigrated for political, economic or climatic reasons.

-- The world we live in is God's ongoing creation of which we as creatures are a part.
-For our living, we rely on basic gifts that we cannot produce such as the atmosphere, fertile soil and clear water.
-We are creative creatures, capable of developing skills and inventing technology to improve our lives as well as to jeopardize them. - Jesus says, "I have come that you might have life in abundance" (Jn 10:10).
+The world we live in is God's ongoing creation of which we as creatures are a part.
+For our living, we rely on basic gifts that we cannot produce such as the atmosphere, fertile soil and clean water.
+We are creative creatures, capable of developing skills and inventing technology to improve our lives as well as to jeopardize them.

+Jesus says, "I have come that you might have life in abundance" (Jn 10:10).
 As Christians we are called to be good stewards of God's creation and to share its gifts equitably.
-However, we have been polluting, exploiting and destroying God's creation, therefore decreasing biodiversity and causing the basic necessities of life to deteriorate. - We are acutely aware of the environmental, social and economic unsustainability of many current patterns of behavior and practices in our global village.
+However, we have been polluting, exploiting and destroying God's creation, therefore decreasing biodiversity and causing the basic necessities of life to deteriorate.

+We are acutely aware of the environmental, social and economic unsustainability of many current patterns of behavior and practices in our global village.
 Our context today fails to provide a balance between these three pillars of sustainability.
-The ongoing global financial and economic crisis has shown us serious concerns regarding the unconstrained accumulation of wealth of the few at the expense of the many. - Illegitimate debts, incurred by unscrupulous lenders and borrowers, have plunged countries into deep financial crises, which are a major cause of hardship in affected societies.
+The ongoing global financial and economic crisis has shown us serious concerns regarding the unconstrained accumulation of wealth of the few at the expense of the many.

+Illegitimate debts, incurred by unscrupulous lenders and borrowers, have plunged countries into deep financial crises, which are a major cause of hardship in affected societies.